stevegallant/portfolio/README.md

+# Steve Gallant Portfolio Site

+## General info
-This is my personal portfolio site for web development projects I've completed to improve and expand my skills.
+This is my personal portfolio site for web development skills and projects.

-Simple static webpage with responsive CSS and PHP mailer for the contact form.
+## Technologies
+Project is created with:
+* HTML
+* Responsive CSS
+* PHP Mailer (for contact form)